Firebase Flux Asset

 The <configuration>

-parameter is where you are able to set the asset settings.
-Detailed configuration instructions and an example configuration can be found in the Configuration section of the Firebase Asset documentation.
+parameter is where you are able to set the connector settings.
+Detailed configuration instructions and an example configuration can be found in the Configuration section of the Firebase Connector documentation.

 The configuration consists of three main sections: MQTTParameters